-Ms Sophie Mynott, BA LLB, GDipEd, MIntRel
+Ms Sophie Mynott, BA LLB, GDipEd, MIntRel (departed 8 December 2023)

 Has collaborative leadership responsibilities in relation to the design, development and delivery of the School's Cocurricular and Outdoor Education programs and the management of staff in those areas.
 The role contributes to the strategic planning and leadership of the School and may assume the responsibilities of the Principal in her absence.